-Next in Scholastica’s “How We Open Knowledge” series in honor of Open Access (OA) Week 2021, we welcome to the blog, Anne Oberlink, Senior Research Scientist at the University of Kentucky Center for Applied Energy Research (UK CAER) and Editor-in-Chief of Coal Combustion and Gasification Products.
+Next in Scholastica’s “How We Open Knowledge” series, we welcome to the blog, Anne Oberlink, Senior Research Scientist at the University of Kentucky Center for Applied Energy Research (UK CAER) and Editor-in-Chief of Coal Combustion and Gasification Products.
 In the below interview, she discusses how the Diamond OA journal got started with the support of CAER and the American Coal Ash Association.
 Dave Melanson, UK CAER’s Assistant Director for External Affairs and Development, also helped contribute to this interview.
 CCGP uses Scholastica’s peer review software and OA publishing platform.

-Thanks to Oberlink and Melanson for taking the time to be a part of this series!
-We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtags #OAWeek and #HowWeOpenKnowledge.
+Thanks to Anne and Dave for taking the time to be a part of this series!
+We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtag #HowWeOpenKnowledge.

 Can you share a brief overview of Coal Combustion and Gasification Products’ OA publishing model?
 How have you been able to keep the journal fully OA?